SharonV33/web-app-from-scratch-2021/README.md

 [live link](http://web-app-from-scratch-2021.sharonv33.vercel.app/)

 ## about the app
-This app will help you to discover new and awesome music in the best genre there is, metal.
-Browse through the latest and most popular thrash albums there are and get inspired by new bands.
+This app will help you to discover new and awesome music in the best genre there is, metalcore.
+Browse through the latest and most popular albums there are and get inspired by new bands and albums.

 <img src="https://i.ibb.co/dW3NVFC/smaller.jpg">